CSCRC-SCREED/QUT-ZSS-2023-GOOSE/README.md

 **Retrieved and edited from https://www.copper.org/environment/sustainable-energy/grid-infrastructure/**

 The datasets were generated and collected from a software-based simulation testbed.
 The testbed simulates a small-scale smart zone substation, including the primary plant (physical process), the control devices (Intelligent electronic devices or IEDs), and the process bus communication networks.
+The figure below demonstrates the testbed architecture.

 <img src="Testbed design.jpg" alt="" width="800" height="553" />